eman-hamad/Tourist-Guide-Bloc/README.md

 - **Screens**: Various screens in the app such as the login screen, place details screen, and home screen.

 ---
+## Clean Architecture
+- **Core**: Contains the business logic and use cases of the application.
+Core is responsible for managing the application's state and handling business logic.
+It contains the **Bloc** classes that listen to events and emit states.
+It communicates with the data layer to fetch data and update the UI.
+DI is used to inject dependencies into the Core layer.
+- **Data**: Contains the data layer of the application.
+Data is responsible for interacting with data sources such as Firestore and SharedPreferences.
+It includes the models for data handling and services for data retrieval and storage.
+- **Domain**: Contains the domain layer of the application.
+Domain is responsible for defining the business logic and use cases of the application.
+It includes the repositories and interactors that fetch data from the data layer and provide it to the Core layer.
+- **Features**: Contains the feature modules of the application.
+Each feature module represents a specific feature or screen of the app, such as the login screen or home screen.
+Features are responsible for the UI and presentation logic of the application.
+- *Gen**: Contains the general classes used throughout the application, such as constants, assets, fonts and extensions.
+Gen is responsible for providing utility functions and constants to other layers of the application.
+- **Infrastructure**: Contains the external dependencies such as Firebase services.
+Infrastructure is responsible for interacting with external services and data sources.
+-

 ## Firebase Integration